Carburetion > HS4 waxstat carburetor maintenance on Austin Mini

 Op 31

-Retension the starter lever return spring.
-Position it on its support.
+Tension the choke lever return spring.
+Fit it on its support.

-Shape a mini hook with a wire and use it to pull on the spring and put it in place.
+Shape a mini hook out of a wire and use it to pull the spring into the correct position.

-Shape a mini hook with a wire and use it to pull on the spring and put it in place.
+Shape a mini hook out of a wire and use it to pull the spring into the correct position.

 Op 32

-Make sure the entire starter lever and jet system works well.
+Make sure the choke lever and jet system works well.

-The jet should slide freely and return to the stop when the starter control is released.
+The jet should slide freely and return to the stop when the choke control is released.

-The jet should slide freely and return to the stop when the starter control is released.
+The jet should slide freely and return to the stop when the choke control is released.

 Op 33